ibm-apiconnect/lifecycle/api-products.md

   termsOfService: Here are the terms of service ...
 ```

-The identity of the product is the combination of the name and the
+The identity of the product is the combination of the *name* and the
-version values in the info section (e.g. climbon:1.0.0).
-The product
+*version* values in the *info* section (e.g. climbon:1.0.0).
+The
-version value is typically defaulted to 1.0.0 based on the [Semantic
+product version value is typically defaulted to 1.0.0 based on the
-Versioning](http://semver.org) MAJOR.MINOR.PATCH syntax.
+[Semantic Versioning](http://semver.org) MAJOR.MINOR.PATCH syntax.

 ## APIs

-The APIs section references the OpenAPI definitions composed by this
+The APIs section references the OpenAPI definitions packaged by this
 product.
-The name 'routes' and 'ascents' are local to the product
+The name *'routes'* and *'ascents'* are local to the product
 definition and can be used to discriminate API consumption details at
 the plan level.
-In order to be published to an API Connect catalog,
+In order for a product to be published to an API
-API products need to reference atleast one API.
+Connect catalog, it must reference atleast one API definition.

 ```
 apis: